 If you’re diligent, nurturing, and a little bit lucky, you might be able to overcome these common objections before:

-• they implant themselves in your prospect’s brain and prevent closing the deal or even further discussion, or
+- They implant themselves in your prospect’s brain and prevent the deal from closing or even progressing

-• you’ve spent a frustrating amount of time going over your pitch, building a proposal, and following up with them to find out that they have to say no.
+OR - You’ve spent a frustrating amount of time going over your pitch, building a proposal, and following up with them only to find out they were never close to a yes in the first place.

 Other than asking about them, though, you have little control over the factors that might prevent them from saying yes.